srgio-es/teamcenter-mcp-server/memory-bank/progress.md

    - ❌ Response compression

 3. **Error Handling**:
-   - ❌ More specific error types
+   - ✅ More specific error types
    - ❌ Automatic retry for transient errors
-   - ❌ Improved error messages
+   - ✅ Improved error messages
-   - ❌ Error telemetry
+   - ✅ Error telemetry

 ## Current Status

-### Project Status: **Functional Prototype**
+### Project Status: **Functional Implementation**

-The Teamcenter MCP Server is currently in a functional prototype state.
+The Teamcenter MCP Server is currently in a functional implementation state.
 It implements the core functionality required to interact with Teamcenter through the MCP protocol, including:

 - Authentication with Teamcenter
 - Searching and retrieving items
 - Creating and updating items
 - Accessing Teamcenter resources
+- Session management
+- User-specific operations (user-owned items, recently created items)
+- Favorites management

 The server is stable for basic operations but lacks some advanced features and optimizations.
 It is suitable for demonstration and initial use cases but may require enhancements for production use with complex Teamcenter instances.